VanessaMancia/Azure-Active-Directory-/README.md

 #### Right click the user > Properties > Member of > Add > type Domain Admin > Apply > Sign out

+---

+## Installing RAS (Remote Access Server) and NAT (Network Address Translation)

+---

+### When we create our Windows 10 client it's going to allow this client to be on a private virtual network, but still be able to access the internet through the domain controller.